DSAERF-CALMIT/Abstract-Algebra/README.md

 - #### Abstract

-    As a matter of fact, algebra is abstract, especially when digging into areas such as the algebraic structure, which is one of the most important concentrations in abstract algebra.
+    <p style="line-height: 1.4;">Algebra is abstract, especially when digging into areas such as the algebraic structure, which is one of the most important concentrations in abstract algebra.</p>

 - #### What is Algebraic Structure